approach0/guide/content/en/index.md

 ##### 2. Math keywords
 Approach Zero query input box comes with [an embedded math editor](https://github.com/approach0/fork-mathquill) for users to easily edit structrual math expression.
-One needs to enter a dollar sign to invoke the embedded math editor when cursor is focusing on the input box.
+One just needs to enter a dollar sign to invoke the embedded math editor when cursor is focusing on the input box.
 When you are done with a math keyword in the embedded math editor, just press enter to "wrap up" the keyword as a "chip".

 The following example demonstrates how to input \\( \int_0^1 f(x) dx \\) and query it as the only keyword: